 Students in Years 7 and 8 study Music and Visual Arts.

-From 2024, through the Amadeus Music Education Program students in Years 7-8 will receive tuition in weekly small-group lessons on an orchestral instrument, as well as ensemble lessons.
+The Amadeus Music Education Program allows students in Years 7-8 to receive tuition in weekly small-group lessons on an orchestral instrument, as well as ensemble lessons.
 For more information, please visit the Amadeus Music Education Program page on the Sydney Catholic Schools website.

 Years 7-10